probcomp/metaprob/doc/language.md

    distributions.
    Special inference procedures are created using the `inf` combinator.

+* `(infer-apply p arg ...)` - after a dispatch, this typically invokes the interpreter (or a configured interpreter, if there is more than one).
 * `(inf name p)` - promotes a generative procedure p to a procedure performing inference according to p.  p must be a procedure of four
   arguments: input, intervention trace, target trace, output trace,